cotes2020/jekyll-theme-chirpy/_posts/Lab/theForage/JPMorganChase-Software-Engineering-Virtual-Experience/2020-09-20-JPMorganChase-SDE-Virtual-Experience.md

   }

   componentDidUpdate() {
-    // Everytime the data props is updated, insert the data into Perspective table if (this.table) {
+    // Every time the data props is updated, insert the data into Perspective table if (this.table) {
       // As part of the task, you need to fix the way we update the data props to avoid inserting duplicated entries into Perspective table again. this.table.update([DataManipulator.generateRow(this.props.data),]);